 Woolly Thyme: grey in color.
-Great for rock gardens.
+Great for rock gardens and ground cover.

 Wild Thyme: also provides colorful flowers.

 Elfin Thyme: creeping variety with fragrant leaves.
-Perfect for rock gardens.
+Perfect for rock gardens and ground cover.

 And of course, there are hundreds of other varieties of thyme, but the ones above are the most popular.
 Check your local nursery for which thyme you should grow in your own climate!

 - Most gardeners will not grow thyme from seeds as the germination can be slow and uneven.

 - Itâs best to purchase the plant or use some cuttings from another thyme plant.